Troubleshooting

 Cause 4 - Lambda

-key = lambda x: x[1] # SecurityError: Lambda is forbiddenFix: use def:
+key = lambda x: x[1] # SecurityError: Lambda functions are forbiddenFix: use def:

 def _key(x):